Skip to main content

 Our Contextual Criteria

-Live in an area of low participation in HE POLAR4 Quintile 1 or 2 using the OfS Postcode tool.
+Live in an area of low participation in HE Your home postcode is identified as POLAR4 Quintile 1 or 2.

-Attend a school sponsored by Queen Mary Currently attend Drapers' Academy, St Pauls Way Trust School or Royal Greenwich Trust School
+Attend a School or College sponsored by Queen Mary Currently attend Drapers' Academy, St Pauls Way Trust School or Royal Greenwich Trust School

-Care Experienced You have been in care for at least 13 weeks during the period of their secondary education.
+Care Leaver A young person who has been looked after for at least 13 weeks since the age of 14.
 If you are a care experienced student, we encourage you to learn more about the ways in which we support you during the admissions process and transition to university.

 Back to top